moscarelli/asimov_academy/retirement_glossary_scraper/out/irs_retirement_topics/processed/052_retirement-topics-qdro-qualified-domestic-relations-order.md

 ---
 number: 52
 source_url: https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-qdro-qualified-domestic-relations-order
-downloaded_at: 2025-12-30T11:16:21.136192
+downloaded_at: 2025-12-30T12:52:51.154222
-processed_at: 2025-12-30T11:30:05.081720
+processed_at: 2025-12-30T13:05:59.515102
 ---

-# QDRO: Qualified Domestic Relations Order
+# Retirement topics — QDRO: Qualified domestic relations order

-A QDRO (Qualified Domestic Relations Order) is a judgment, decree, or order that requires a retirement plan to pay child support, alimony, or marital property rights to a spouse, former spouse, child, or other dependent of a participant.
+A QDRO is a judgment, decree or order for a retirement plan to pay child support, alimony or marital property rights to a spouse, former spouse, child or other dependent of a participant.
+The QDRO must contain certain specific information, such as:

-## Key Elements of a QDRO
-The QDRO must contain the following specific information:

-* The names and last known mailing addresses of the participant and each alternate payee
+*   the participant and each alternate payee’s name and last known mailing address,
-* The amount or percentage of the participant's benefits to be paid to each alternate payee
+*   the amount or percentage of the participant's benefits to be paid to each alternate payee.

 A QDRO may not award an amount or form of benefit that is not available under the plan.

-## Taxation of QDRO Distributions
+Spouse or former spouse who receives QDRO benefits from a retirement plan reports the payments received as if he or she were a plan participant.
+The spouse or former spouse is allocated a share of the participant's cost (investment in the contract) equal to the cost times a fraction.
+The numerator of the fraction is the present value of the benefits payable to the spouse or former spouse.
+The denominator is the present value of all benefits payable to the participant.

 A QDRO distribution that is paid to a child or other dependent is taxed to the plan participant.
-However, if a person receiving QDRO payments is either the employee's spouse or former spouse (not as a nonspousal beneficiary), they can roll over tax-free all or part of the distribution.

-## Rolling Over QDRO Payments
-Individuals may be able to roll over tax-free all or part of a distribution from a qualified retirement plan that they received under a QDRO.
-This is similar to rolling over a plan distribution and choosing to roll it over.
+An individual may be able to roll over tax-free all or part of a distribution from a qualified retirement plan that he or she received under a QDRO.
+If a person receiving QDRO payments is either the employee's spouse or former spouse (not as a nonspousal beneficiary), then he or she can roll it over, just as if he or she were the employee receiving a plan distribution and choosing to roll it over.

-## Additional Resources
+## Additional resources

-* Publication 504: Divorced or Separated Individuals
+*   Publication 504, Divorced or Separated Individuals
-* Publication 575: Pension and Annuity Income
+*   Publication 575, Pension and Annuity Income